 Very often when it is time to move we receive an inspirational feeling or a calling that is intangible.
 That feeling sets us on a motion to go to take the next steps.

 This feeling can be compared to a cloud, which is intangible yet powerfully felt at the same time.

 The first step is to recognize that cloud, the Divine inspiration which is summoning us to take the next step.

 The next step after having the inspiration is bouncing what you are feeling off Moses.
 Moses is the mentor whom you have chosen to call upon to advise you in your life questions.

 The Mishnah in Ethics of our fathers says: "Make for yourself a Rabbi - mentor, and remove yourself from doubt".
-The Lubavitcher Rebbe would stress the importance of appointing a "mashpia" a spiritual mentor to as ask advice from.
+The Lubavitcher Rebbe would stress the importance of appointing a "mashpia" a spiritual mentor to as ask for advice.

 The verse says: "When you blow a teruah [a series of short blasts], the camps which are encamped to the east shall travel".

-Practically, blasting the trumpets means mentally psyching ourselves up and acting with confidance.
-Just as athletes psyche themselves up and get excited before a game, so too we need to embrace the new move.
+Practically, blasting the trumpets means mentally psyching ourselves up and acting with confidence.
+Just as athletes psyche themselves up and get excited before a game, so too do we need to embrace the new move.